datacommonsorg/data/scripts/india_post/pincodes/readme.md

 - Pincode
 - PincodeDCID
-- District
 - StateName
 - DistrictLGDCode0
 - DistrictLGDCode1
-- DistrictLGDCode<N> - Can have N columns
+- DistrictLGDCode<N> - Can have N columns.
+A Pincode area can overlap (they have some but not all points in common) one or more districts.
+Columns DistrictLGDCode0 to DistrictLGDCode<N> will have the `lgdCode` for these overlaps.

 #### Template MCFs
 - [IndiaPost_Pincodes.tmcf](IndiaPost_Pincodes.tmcf).